MoralisWeb3/Moralis-JS-SDK/demos/firebase-streams-ext/README.md

 4. Run the ngrok to forward requests from an internet address to your localhost:
    * `cd functions`
    * `yarn run ngrok`
-5. Determine the **public webook URL**.
+5. Determine the **public webhook URL**.
 The URL has hostname and port from the ngrok, and the path from the local webhook URL.
 This URL will be needed in the next step.\
    For example: `https://baa0-89-151-39-84.ngrok.io/moralis-x6/us-central1/ext-moralis-streams-webhook`
 6. We need to add some streams to see the demo in action.
 Open the Moralis admin panel and add below streams.
    * **ERC20 Transfers** stream: